joaotavora/eglot/README.md

 - `eglot-stay-out-of`: List of Emacs features that Eglot shouldn't automatically try to manage on users' behalf.
 Useful when you need non-LSP Flymake or Company backends.
 See docstring for examples.

+- `eglot-extend-to-xref`: If non-nil and `xref-find-definitions` lands you in a file outside your project -- like a system-installed library or header file -- transiently consider it managed by the same LSP server.
+That file is still outside your project (i.e. `project-find-file` won't find it).

 # How does Eglot work?